-Award-winning journalist working at the intersection of strategy and storytelling
+Award-winning journalist working at the intersection of visual storytelling, innovation and audience strategy.

 I have experience leading teams and editing across a range of formats including podcasts; immersive visual projects; data-driven reporting; documentaries; and visual investigations.
 And additionally, I coordinate with cross-company stakeholders and external partners as well as lead analytically driven after-action reviews, documenting traffic insights, audience insights and lessons learned to scale best practices and inform future projects.